001elijah/employee-mgmt-app/Voting_system/README.md

 ## Usage

 1. Create a new account in MetaMask and connect to the local blockchain.
-2. Import the private key of the first account in Ganache to MetaMask.
+2. Import the private key of the first account in Hardhat terminal to MetaMask.
 3. Navigate to http://localhost:3000 and start voting.

 ## Screenshots